-- b.
-During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
-Since the facility obtains water from the fish ladder, this action will avoid out-of-criteria water flows in the ladder. - c.
-Trapping operations can take place between 0600 and 1200 hours, for up to 4 hours per day or until the designated number of desired fish are obtained, whichever occurs first.
-During the summer months, the period from 0600 to 1000 hours is preferred. - d.
-Trapping operations may take place up to 4 days per week. - e.
-Adult fish generally do not need to be netted due to the layout of the facility.
+- A. Researchers must notify the Corps project biologist in advance when trapping is to occur in this temperature range.
+The project biologist will occasionally monitor trapping operations. - B. During lengthy periods of non-use (two days or more), the facility shall be dewatered or the water supply will be shut down.
+Since the facility obtains water from the fish ladder, this action will avoid out-of-criteria water flows in the ladder. - C. Trapping operations can take place between 0600 and 1200 hours, for up to 4 hours per day or until the designated number of desired fish are obtained, whichever occurs first.
+During the summer months, the period from 0600 to 1000 hours is preferred. - D. Trapping operations may take place up to 4 days per week. - E. Adult fish generally do not need to be netted due to the layout of the facility.
 Netting of fish is not recommended.
 If transfer of fish is necessary, fish should stay in water at all times through the use of a water-filled bag, sanctuary net, or other means.
-The device used should be large enough to safely handle the largest fish. - f.
-Non-target fish will be released to the return pool. - g.
-There will be no more than 3 adult salmonids allowed in the anesthetic tank at any one time.
-This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - h.
-There will be no more than 3 adult salmonids allowed in the recovery tank at any one time. - i.
-Oxygen levels in fish handling tanks will be maintained at saturation by replacing the water and providing aeration as necessary. - j.
-Water temperature in the anesthetic tank will be maintained 1-2°F lower than the ladder water temperature.
-If ice is used, the ice should be from river water or from an un-chlorinated water source.
-If practical, water temperature in the recovery tank should also be maintained 1-2°F lower than the ladder water temperature; otherwise flow-through water should be running continuously. - k.
-Personnel shall sample fish as quickly as possible.
-It should require no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - 1.
-Fish must be adequately recovered from anesthetization prior to the next step in the handling process, whether placed in the return ladder or transported.
-In the case of the return ladder, full recovery is not desirable because fish may jump onto a grating. - m.
-Fish must be released or transported from the holding tanks as soon as possible, preferably by 1000 hours the following day but no later than 1700 hours the following day.
-This provision applies to all situations but mostly involves fish held for hatchery broodstock. - n.
-Researchers and managers conducting studies or obtaining broodstock are responsible for ensuring the wellbeing of their fish at all times.
+The device used should be large enough to safely handle the largest fish. - F. Non-target fish will be released to the return pool. - G. There will be no more than 3 adult salmonids allowed in the anesthetic tank at any one time.
+This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - H. There will be no more than 3 adult salmonids allowed in the recovery tank at any one time. - I. Oxygen levels in fish handling tanks will be maintained at saturation by replacing the water and providing aeration as necessary.

+- J. Water temperature in the anesthetic tank will be maintained 1-2°F lower than the ladder water temperature.
+If ice is used, the ice should be from river water or from an unchlorinated water source.
+If practical, water temperature in the recovery tank should also be maintained 1-2°F lower than the ladder water temperature; otherwise flow-through water should be running continuously. - K. Personnel shall sample fish as quickly as possible.
+It should require no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - L. Fish must be adequately recovered from anesthetization prior to the next step in the handling process, whether placed in the return ladder or transported.
+In the case of the return ladder, full recovery is not desirable because fish may jump onto a grating. - M. Fish must be released or transported from the holding tanks as soon as possible, preferably by 1000 hours the following day but no later than 1700 hours the following day.
+This provision applies to all situations but mostly involves fish held for hatchery broodstock. - N. Researchers and managers conducting studies or obtaining broodstock are responsible for ensuring the wellbeing of their fish at all times.
 Twenty-four hour monitoring by personnel on-site is advised but not required.